gruntwork-io/docs/docs/refarch/access/how-to-auth-vpn/index.md

 # VPN Authentication

 Most of the AWS resources that comprise the Reference Architecture run in private subnets, which means they do not have a public IP address, and cannot be reached directly from the public Internet.
 This reduces the "surface area" that attackers can reach.
-Of course, you still need access into the VPCs, so we exposed a single entrypoint into the network: an [OpenVPN server](https://openvpn.net/).
+Of course, you still need access into the VPCs so we exposed a single entrypoint into the network: an [OpenVPN server](https://openvpn.net/).

-You'll need to [install an OpenVPN client](#install-an-openvpn-client), [add your user to an IAM group with proper permissions](#join-the-openvpn-iam-group), and [generate and install an OpenVPN configuration file](#use-openvpn-admin-to-generate-a-configuration-file).
-Once this is done, you'll be able to [connect to your OpenVPN server](#connect-to-the-openvpn-server).

 ## Install an OpenVPN client